 The standard life-cycle model of household portfolio choice has difficulty generating a realistic age profile of risky share.
-Not only does the model imply a high risky share on average but also a steeply decreasing age profile, whereas the risky share increases with age in the data.
-In this paper, we show that age-dependent labor-market uncertainty is important in accounting for the observed age profile of risky share.
-A large uncertainty in the labor market---due to high unemployment risk, frequent job turnovers, and an unknown career path---prevents young workers from taking too much risk in the financial market.
-As the labor-market uncertainty is gradually resolved over time, workers can take more risk in their financial portfolios.
+These models not only imply a high risky share on average but also a steeply decreasing age profile, whereas the risky share is mildly increasing in the data.
+We introduce age-dependent labor-market uncertainty into an otherwise standard model.
+A great uncertainty in the labor market---due to high unemployment risk, frequent job turnovers, and an unknown career path---prevents young workers from taking too much risk in the financial market.
+As the labor-market uncertainty is resolved over time, workers start taking more risk in their financial portfolios.